The Latest: Judge: President, Congress should eye 3D guns

 He added, however, that "a solution to the greater problem is so much better suited" to the president or Congress.

-Lasnik recently issued a restraining order blocking the online release of the plans.
+Lasnik previously issued a restraining order blocking the online release of the plans.
 Nineteen states and the District of Columbia want the judge to make it permanent.

 Washington state Assistant Attorney General Jeff Rupert argued that the government's decision to allow Texas-based Defense Distributed to post the 3D gun plans threatens public safety and should be reversed.